Trying to find some easy low-carb keto snacks to hold you over until your next meal?

 To reach ketosis you need to consume fewer than 10% of your daily calories from carbohydrates which means most of today’s snacks go out the window.

-So what can you snack on while on a keto diet?
+So what are some keto snacks you can munch on while on a keto diet?

 There are actually a lot of delicious, nutritious and easy snacks you can prepare each day.